JasonKessler/scattertext/README.md

 * Abram Handler, Matt Denny, Hanna Wallach, and Brendan O'Connor.
 Bag of what?
 Simple noun phrase extraction for corpus analysis.
 NLP+CSS Workshop at EMNLP 2016.
 * Peter Fankhauser, Jörg Knappen, Elke Teich.
 Exploring and visualizing variation in language resources.
 LREC 2014.
 * Shinichi Nakagawa and Innes C. Cuthill.
 Effect size, confidence interval and statistical significance: a practical guide for biologists.
 2007.
 In Biological Reviews 82.
+* Cynthia M. Whissell.
+The dictionary of affect in language.
+1993.
+In The Measurement of Emotions.
+* David Bamman, Jacob Eisenstein, and Tyler Schnoebelen.
+GENDER IDENTITY AND LEXICAL VARIATION IN SOCIAL MEDIA.
+2014.